OvercomeBullying.org - Overcome School and Workplace Bullying, Mobbing and Harassment

 It's not good enough anymore for bullies to simply beat up their victims.
 With digital video becoming ubiquitous beatings are now digitally recorded and uploaded so everyone can have a front row seat and the bloodlust can be enjoyed again and again.

-Even though the effects of cyberbullying can be every bit as dangerous as offline bullying, if not more so, you as a parent are even less likely to hear about it happening to your child.
+Even though the effects of online bullying can be every bit as dangerous as offline bullying, if not more so, you as a parent are even less likely to hear about it happening to your child.

 To understand why you have to understand how important access to the internet is for many kids.
 They will remain silent about cyberbullying because they are afraid if their parents find out they will go off the deep end and cut off access to their computer, internet and/or mobile phone.